fubar2/treeval_gal/README.md

 Once understood, workflows that re-create the same logic can be built using existing or new Galaxy tools, combined into Galaxy subworkflows and a complete Galaxy workflow implemented, tested and documented.

-In the longer term, this is intended to serve as a prototype, to allow users to test it on their own data.
-Galaxy makes it easy to implement suggestions that improve working workflows.
+**In the longer term, this is intended to serve as a prototype, to allow users to test it on their own data.**
-Reaching consensus on an optimal design starting from scratch may be a more difficult path.
+Reaching consensus on an optimal design when starting from scratch, may be a challenging path, but once all the needed tools are available, Galaxy's GUI workflow editing makes it easy to implement ideas from users trying things out to incrementally improve working workflows.

 Expertise and effort will be needed for: